LeoAlexandrov/Spherical/doc/AleSpherical.md

 ![Test polyline](http://www.aleprojects.com/upload/images/test_polyline2.jpg)

 Sometimes it is possible that the point is close enough to some vertex of polyline, but failed the **TestSection** for both sections.
-Point C' on the drawing demostrates this situation.
-When such a thing happens, v0 parameter is not a null.
-In this case we need to make additional test for its heading.
+Point C' on the drawing demonstrates this situation.
+When such a thing happens, v0 parameter is not null.
+In this case we need to make additional test for the heading.
 First, we compare the heading with the azimuth of v0,v1 (points marked 0, 1 on the drawing).
 If this test fails, we check if the heading is within range of the azimuths of neighbour sections. **HeadingInRange** is the standard extension method.

-Finally, if polyline test succeds, it return non-null object of PolylineTestResult type.
-**SectionIndex** property contains index of the section found, the same as the index of the first vertex of the section.
+Finally, if the polyline test succeeds, it return non-null object of **PolylineTestResult** type. **SectionIndex** property contains index of the section found, the same as the index of the first vertex of the section.
 There is useful method **DistanceToEnd** returning a distance along the polyline from the point to the end.

 If we apply **TestPolyline** to the next received point with the same polyline and with the result for the previous point, new test will begin from **SectionIndex** vertex of the polyline.